The Internship Program

-The Water First Internship was born from community feedback, guidance and partners coming together with a focus on training and education to create local solutions.
-The Internship trains primarily young, local Indigenous adults to become certified water treatment plant operators and to work within the environmental water field.
-During a 15-month paid internship opportunity, participants receive customized skills training and tutoring to obtain certification, along with on-the-job experience in their local water plants.
+The internship program was born from community feedback, guidance and partners coming together with a focus on training and education to create local solutions.
+The internship trains primarily young, local Indigenous adults to become certified water treatment plant operators and to work within the environmental water field.
+During a 15-month paid opportunity, participants receive customized skills training and tutoring to obtain certification, along with on-the-job experience in their local water plants.

 “I came here for a job, and ended here with a career.”

 Water First Internship ProgramLearn more about how the Internship Program is providing a solution for clean water in First Nations communities.